fearless23/ds_and_algo/src/ds/Hashmap/OpenAddressing.md

 1. a=1,b=0, capacity = any prime number > 3, loadFactor <= 0.5
 2. a=0.5,b=0.5, capacity = any power of 2
 3. a= -1^x,b=0, capacity = any prime congurent to 3 mod 4 (ex: capacity=23,43)

+### Double Hashing Probing Function
+first we find a delta  d = Hash of key mod capacity (here, hash function should be different from original) then, we use this d with initialHash as follows
+- newIdx = ( initialIdx + d*x ) % capacity

+Double Hashing is like linear probing, except that value of `a` in `ax` is now `d` which is found at runtime.
+We still need to choose second hash function such that we do not get infinite or shorter loop than capacity.

+Note: if d = 0, set d = 1 to avoid infinite-loop